cnadler86/MicroPython_Motor/README.md

 ### Stepper Library

-The Stepper library allows precise control of stepper motors.
+The Stepper library allows precise control of stepper motors, with support for both synchronous and asynchronous movement.

 ## Features